How To Find Us

 Please note that access to the Modern One from the Water of Leith is not possible until further notice, as the result of a land slip.
 All gates from this direction up to the rear of Modern One are locked to avoid accidents.

 Closed 25 and 26 December and open on 1 January from 12 noon.

 Admission is free.
 A charge may be made for special exhibitions.

-Our free Gallery Bus takes visitors from the Scottish National Gallery to the Scottish National Gallery of Modern Art and back again.
+Our Gallery Bus takes visitors from the Scottish National Gallery to the Scottish National Gallery of Modern Art and back again.
 For service information and timetables see here.

 The Scottish National Gallery of Modern Art has excellent facilities for disabled visitors.
 Modern One has wheelchair access to all parts of the Gallery.
 There is also a specially adapted toilet and lift (toilet not suitable for larger motorised wheelchairs).
 For events in the Gymnasium, parking is available in the south car park.
 Wheelchair access to Modern Two is from the car park at the rear entrance.
 Near this entrance is a specially adapted toilet and lift and all parts of the building are accessible by wheelchair.